openjfx/samples/IDE/IntelliJ/Non-Modular/Gradle/README.md

 Download an appropriate [JDK 11](https://jdk.java.net/11/) for your operating system.
 Make sure `JAVA_HOME` is properly set to the Java 11 installation directory.

-### Java

-Download [JavaFX SDK](https://gluonhq.com/products/javafx/) for your operating system and unzip to a desired location.

-Clone the sample, open it with IntelliJ, and make sure the paths for Java 11 and JavaFX 11 match those on your machine.

-Run with `Run -> Edit configurations -> Main`.

-### Maven

-Clone the sample, open it with IntelliJ and import the Maven changes.
-Compile or run from the Maven Projects window.

 ### Gradle

 Clone the sample, open it with IntelliJ and import the Gradle changes.
 Build or run